 Articles

-Open Sesame - Password Security by Terrence F. Doheny, President of Beyond If™ Solutions.
+Open Sesame - Password Security by Terrence F. Doheny, CEO, Beyond If Solutions

 Passwords and the Human Factor

 Passwords have a strange dual nature.
-The stronger and safer the password the more likely it will be undermined by human weakness.
+The stronger and safer the password the more likely it will be undermined by human weakness

 It is widely known that passwords are the most common means of access control.
 It is also common knowledge that passwords are the easiest way to compromise a system.
 Passwords have two basic functions.
 First, they allow initial entry to a system.
 Next, after access, they grant permission to various levels of information.
-This access can range from public data to restricted trade secrets and pending patents.
+This access can range from public data to restricted trade secrets and pending patents

 The best passwords are a lengthy and complex mix of upper and lower case letters, numbers and symbols.
 The tendency for people when using these formats is to write them down, store them on a hand held device, etc. thus destroying the integrity of the password.

 The integrity of passwords can be circumvented through “Social Engineering.”
 People can unwittingly make grave errors of judgment in situations that they may view as harmless or even helpful.
 For example, a password shared with a forgetful employee can compromise an entire system.
-In more ominous cases, a con artist or hacker can phone a naĂŻve employee and present themselves as a senior executive or help desk employee to obtain that persons password.
+In more ominous cases, a con artist or hacker can phone a naïve employee and present themselves as a senior executive or help desk employee to obtain that persons password.
 People have also been duped by callers claiming an emergency, cajoling or even threatening the employees job if a password is not supplied.

 These human lapses can be addressed through employee training and written policies that provide solid guidance and procedures in these circumstances.
 Training in information security, including password protocols, should be mandatory for every employee of the enterprise.
 Management support of this training and the security policy is critical to its success.
 To be effective, training should be repetitive with periodic reviews of the company policy.
 There can also be frequent reminders such as banners or other notices regarding password security that appear during logons.